support-and-care/.github/README.md

-# .github
-Metadata for the Support and Care GitHub space
+# Support and Care by Open Elements